Prateeksikarwar/BMI-CALCULATOR/README.md

 # BMI-CALCULATOR
-This is the BMI calculator where we check any one BMI using wait and height
+This is the BMI calculator where we check any one BMI using waight and height